MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-update-channels-examples-rapid-deploy.md

 description: How an organization that deploys the latest the latest release uses channels for Windows 10, Microsoft 365 apps, and Microsoft Edge.
 ---

-# Leading edge: Example of broad deployment of the latest release
+# Example of broad deployment of the latest release

 This channel configuration example is for an organization that uses rapid deployment of the latest release to fit these business priorities: